infopark/webcrm_sdk/UPGRADE.md

 Validation errors contain the names of the attributes whose values are invalid, symbolic codes that you can use to look up custom translations of the error messages and English messages for convenience.
 The symbolic codes are the Rails validation error codes where possible, e.g. `blank` and `inclusion`.
-Infopark WebCRM adds its own codes such as `invalid_comment_contact_id` and `liquid_syntax_error`.
+JustRelate WebCRM adds its own codes such as `invalid_comment_contact_id` and `liquid_syntax_error`.

-Furthermore, when updating a resource, Infopark WebCRM complains about attributes not defined in the resource type.
+Furthermore, when updating a resource, JustRelate WebCRM complains about attributes not defined in the resource type.

 ```ruby
 begin